London Fletcher

-London Levi Fletcher-Baker (born May 19, 1975) is a former American football linebacker who played in the National Football League (NFL) for 16 seasons with the St. Louis Rams, Buffalo Bills, and Washington Redskins.
-He played college football at John Carroll and signed with Rams as an undrafted free agent in 1998.
-After four seasons with the Rams, he was a member of the Bills for five seasons and spent his last seven seasons with the Redskins.
-He made four Pro Bowls during his Redskins tenure and won a Super Bowl title with the Rams in Super Bowl XXXIV.
+London Levi Fletcher-Baker (born May 19, 1975) is an American former professional football player who was a linebacker for 16 seasons in the National Football League (NFL).
+He played college football for the John Carroll Blue Streaks and signed with the St. Louis Rams as an undrafted free agent in 1998.
+After four seasons with the Rams, he was a member of the Buffalo Bills for five seasons and spent his last seven seasons with the Washington Redskins.
+He won Super Bowl XXXIV with the Rams in 1999 and made four Pro Bowls during his Redskins tenure.

-Fletcher was recognized for never missing a game in his career, being one of only five players in NFL history to play in over 250 consecutive games and holding the record for consecutive starts at the linebacker position.
+Fletcher never missed a game due to injury in his career, being one of only five players in NFL history to play in over 250 consecutive games and holding the record for most consecutive starts at linebacker.
 He finished his career with 215 consecutive games started, which ties him for seventh all-time along with Alan Page and Ronde Barber.
-He was named to the Washington Ring of Fame in 2019 and joined their radio broadcast crew in 2022.
+He was named to the Washington's Ring of Fame in 2019 and joined their radio broadcast crew in 2022.
+He is the current color commentator for the Washington Commanders radio broadcast team.

-High school years
+Early life

 Fletcher attended Villa Angela-St. Joseph High School in Cleveland, Ohio, and won varsity letters in football and basketball.
 He played on two state championship basketball teams.

-College years
+College career

 While attending John Carroll University, Fletcher played both basketball and football for the John Carroll Blue Streaks.
 As a senior, he had 202 tackles (a school-record) and was named the Division III National Linebacker of the Year.
 Fletcher also attended Saint Francis University of Pennsylvania before transferring to John Carroll University.
 He was on the men's basketball team while at Saint Francis.

 Professional career

 Fletcher attended the NFL Scouting Combine and ran a 4.38 in the 40-yard dash.
-He worked out for several NFL teams and was expected to be a day 2 selection, but was not one of the 30 linebackers drafted during the 1998 NFL Draft.
+He worked out for several NFL teams and was expected to be a day 2 selection, but was not one of the 30 linebackers drafted during the 1998 NFL draft.

-Fletcher was known by his nickname - dot.com - because he was 'always online with the other team.'